jesuscuevas/csus_website/_posts/2021-03-09-introduction-to-XML.md

     </Filer>
 ```

+# XML vocabulary

-XML is a hierarchical format, like JSON.
+# XML represents data in a hierarchical format {.t}

-Here's the same data represented as JSON (JavaScript Object Notation).
+Draw tree of document

+# Many other data formats can represent hierarchical data

 ```JSON
 {